yfm-po/Dots/README.md

 [Dots - JPA + REST](https://www.youtube.com/watch?v=msWIcJyOTHU) - Some Services

-[Dots - Console UI + JDBC](https://www.youtube.com/watch?v=80IRkK9DpOM) - Demonstration of the logic of the game and simple java db connection via cli
+[Dots - Console UI + JDBC](https://www.youtube.com/watch?v=80IRkK9DpOM) - Logic of the game and simple java db connection showcase via cli

 # Description
 Dots is mainly a mobile game that challenges you to connect dots of the same color, vertically and horizontally.